IUSCA/imagex-demo/README.md

 - Run the remaining scripts inside this folder (except the imagex-importer-batch.sh)
 - Navigate to http://localhost to verify the installation

-Note that this repository does not include the astronomical needed for the demo displays.
+Note that this repository does not include the astronomical images needed for the demo displays.
 If you'd like a copy of the demo dataset, please email youngmd@iu.edu

 ## Associated Github repos